UltraMessaging/rtlim/README.md

 ## Details

-When the rtlim object is created, two parameters are passed:
+When the rtlim object is created, the application passes two parameters:
 * refill_interval_ns - time resolution for rate limiter.
 * refill_token_amount - number of tokens available in each interval.